How to Create a Travel Itinerary (Step-by-Step Travel Planning Guide)

 Or a mix of iconic sites plus quiet backstreets.

-The internet tries to sell you all of it at once.
+The internet tries to sell you everything at once.

 But your trip doesn’t need everything.